ArioKian/Correlation-Power-Analysis/README.md

                                       # with the data-set sizes which are integer multiples of 1000 (1000,2000,...)
 ```

+## Example Project
+In the example project, you are provided with the power traces acquired during the execution of the AES-128 algorithm on a STM32F4 microcontroller as well as the plaintexts used for the encryption process.
+Power traces and plaintexts are stored in different CSV files, and they can simply be accessible by extracting the zip files named as ExampleProjectFiles%.zip.

 ## Acknowledgement
 Special thanks to Dr. Ali Jahanian (https://scholar.google.com/citations?user=gTht4nwAAAAJ&hl=en) and Hamed Hosseintalaee (https://scholar.google.com/citations?user=g3ETtdAAAAAJ&hl=en) for providing the necessary files, including power traces and their corresponding plaintexts, for the example project in this repository